When A Parent or Loved One Resists or Refuses Care

 Spotting the Lighthouse

 There are many ways to approach a situation with a parent or loved one who resists or refuses care.
 The discussion here is focused solely on the fear of losing independence, yet there are many other reasons senior resist or refuse outside care.
-There may be a financial concern or a privacy concern.
 Communication is essential for identifying, discussing and resolving these issues.
 I recently attended a lecture where the speaker quoted a care professional as saying “We want safety for our parents but independence for ourselves.”
 Never lose sight of your parent or loved one’s autonomy and need for independence.
 Recognizing, acknowledging, and addressing a parent or loved one’s fears lights the way for identifying care solutions that meets the needs of everyone involved.

 © 2015 CareAparent™